Make a donation

 Populus are deciduous trees, mostly very fast-growing and large, with male and female catkins on separate trees, opening before the leaves.
 Male catkins are the more ornamental, female ones can be a nuisance from the cottony, wind-blown seeds

-P. tremula is a small deciduous tree with a broad crown, sometimes suckering freely.
+P. tremula is a large deciduous tree with a broad crown, sometimes suckering freely.
 Rounded leaves, bronze when young, tremble in a light breeze and turn yellow in autumn.
 Male trees have woolly grey catkins

 Europe, N Africa, SW Asia